Reiuiji/Outer-World/README.md

+Over W@rld
+==================
 ECE264FinalProject
-==================
+Professor: Honggang Wang

-Final Project: text based adventure
+Over W@rld is a text based adventure with the implements of a curses terminal GUI.

 Compliation
 -----------